Classification of problematic subgroups of U(n): Alternating forms

 \section{Alternating forms}

 From Theorem~\ref{thm: H elementary abelian}, we know that if $H$ is a problematic \pdash toral subgroup of $\Un$, then its image $\Hbar$ in $P\Un$ is an elementary abelian \pdash group.
-For our purposes, it is sufficient to assume that $H$ contains~$S^{1}$, because $H\subseteq HS^{1}$, the images of $HS^{1}$ and $H$ in $P\Un$ are the same, and $\weakfixed{H}=\weakfixed{HS^{1}}$.
-We would like a classification of projective elementary abelian subgroups $H$ of $\Un$ that contain $S^{1}$, up to abstract group isomorphism.
+We would like to know the possible group isomorphism types of such subgroups of~$\Un$.
+For simplicity, we restrict ourselves to subgroups $H$ that contain the central~$S^{1}$ of~$U(n)$.
+(See the proof of Lemma~\ref{lemma: only rank one torus}.)
+Our main results are Propositions~\ref{proposition: forms=groups} and~\ref{proposition: group classification}, below.
+Once the group-theoretic classification is complete, we use representation theory in Section~\ref{section: problematic subgroups} to pin down the conjugacy classes of elementary abelian \pdash subgroups of~$\Un$ that can be problematic.

 Before proceeding, we note that the remarkable paper \cite{AGMV} of Andersen-Grodal-M{\o}ller-Viruel classifies non-toral elementary abelian \pdash subgroups (for odd primes $p$) of the simple and center-free Lie groups.
 In particular, Theorem~8.5 of that work contains a classification of all the elementary abelian \pdash subgroups of $P\Un$, building on earlier work of Griess~\cite{Griess}.
 Our approach is independent of this classification, and works for all primes, using elementary methods.